wp-plugins/last-uploaded-images-widget/readme.txt

 All icons have links to full sized image.
 The images shown are resized versions of originals, not thumbnails generated to size, so they will make your site load a bit longer.

-Check out [ wpgears.com ]]( http://www.wpgears.com/last-uploaded-images-widget/) for more info.
+Check out [ wpgears.com ]( http://www.wpgears.com/last-uploaded-images-widget/) for more info.

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Drag widget to your sidebar in Widgets page on your wp-admin.
 4. Configure settings